 Welcome to the Care Network

-The Center for Research on Equity and Innovation at the High Tech High Graduate School of Education, along with partners from CREATE at the University of California, San Diego and the California Math Project, is seeking middle schools to join the CARE Network.
+The Center for Research on Equity and Innovation at the High Tech High Graduate School of Education, along with partners from CREATE at the University of California, San Diego and the California Math Project, has formed the CARE Network.
 Our aim is to increase the number of students who are Black, Latinx, Indigenous or from low-income backgrounds who have a strong academic identity and are on-track in 8th grade to graduate high school and successfully enter college and career.

 Applications accepted until all slots are filled.

 Why the CARE Network?